lasme-ephrem/mit6s191/Lecture 1/README.md

 ## MIT 6.S191 : Lecture 1 - Intro to Deep Learning

-* This fisrt lecture talk about foundamentals notions about this subfield which revolutionned artificial intelligence : the Deep Learning.
+* This first lecture talk about fundamentals notions about this sub-field which revolutionized artificial intelligence : the Deep Learning.

-* Here is the <a href : "">slides</a> of lecture.
+* Here is the <a href="">slides</a> of lecture.

-* This lecture is also available in YouTube video.
+* This lecture is also available on <a href="">YouTube video</a>.

 Copyright : MIT.